 Conclusion

-I hope you enjoyed reading about these squirrel activities I did with my son that were a great source of learning and fun for him.
+I hope you enjoyed reading about these squirrel activities I did with my son, which were a great source of learning and fun for him.